Columbus Festival of lights

 Walking Marshals

 Every entry must have a walking marshal.
-Walking Marshals are critical to the success of the parade by keeping their group on the required pace which eliminates parade gaps.
+Walking Marshals are critical to the success of the parade by keeping their group on the required pace, which eliminates parade gaps.
+Walking Marshals should also watch for any concerns along the route and are encouraged to help with crowd control — if spectators are pushing on the gates or encroaching on the parade route, please ask them to step back.

 • Walking Marshal (WM) must carry an entry number for entry identification for the judges and ensure the number is visible as the entry approaches the judges' table and sound stations areas.
 Entry number is issued the day of the parade.